aliblackwell/keypa.ws/README.md

 If you'd rather just use it, KeyPaws is available to purchase from [the KeyPaws website](https://www.keypa.ws).

+### Deploying website

+The KeyPaws website is a static site generated using [Eleventy](https://www.11ty.dev/).
+Netlify has been configured to only deploy if there's a push to the `website` branch, to reduce the project's carbon footprint.

 ### Running locally

 Clone the repository and run `npm install`.